Vasileia-Apostolou/all_about_glam_blog/README.md

 - **As a user, I want to be able to create a blog post.**
  1. Click on the "Create Post" link in the navbar.
- 2. Fill in the Form with a post title, image URL(optional)and content.
+ 2. Fill in the Form with a post title, image URL(optional) and content.
  3. Click on "Create Post" button.
- 4. Flash message will appear saying "New post created"
+ 4. Flash message will appear saying "New post created!"

 - **As a user, I want to read inspiring posts from the web application.**
  1. Click on the "Home" link in the navbar or on the "All About Glam" navbar brand.

 - **As a user, I want to be able to edit and update my blog posts.**
  1. Click on the "Edit" button displayed on the post you want to edit.
+ 2. Update the Form with the post title, image URL(optional) and content.
+ 3. Click on "Update" button.
+ 4. Flash message will appear saying "Post updated!"

+ OR

+ 1. On the "View Post" page, click on the "Edit" button.
- 2. Update the Form with the post title, image URL(optional)and content.
+ 2. Update the Form with the post title, image URL(optional) and content.
  3. Click on "Update" button.
  4. Flash message will appear saying "Post updated!"